 3. Filling Deep Damage

-This step is optional and if the gutter rash is deep or wheel is badly chipped, we apply a putty filler compound to fill the damaged groove.
+This step is optional and if the gutter rash is deep or the alloy wheel is badly chipped, we apply a putty filler compound to fill the damaged groove.

 The sanding process needs to be repeated after this process